OctopusDeploy/docs/docs/infrastructure/workers/index.md

 ### Registering a Linux Listening Tentacle as a Worker {#registering-linux-listening-worker}

 The Tentacle agent will need to be installed on the target server to communicate with the Octopus Server.
-See the instructions for [installing a Linux Tentacle](/docs/infrastructure/deployment-targets/linux/tentacle/index.md) for further information.
+Please read the instructions for [installing a Linux Tentacle](/docs/infrastructure/deployment-targets/linux/tentacle/index.md) for more details.

 !include <configure-linux-listening-worker>